andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 \end{align}
 $$

-# Final Product
+## Useable Implementation

-The final product can be seen below.
+Below is a useable implementation.
 I have also made some QOL changes, including but not limited to the following:

 - `Value` defaults to `3` when not selected
 - `Hours` defaults to `3` when not selected